The Summer Undergraduate Research Program (SURP)

 Research Presentation Videos

-For more videos, visit:
+For more videos, visit our Research Video section.

 The Summer Undergraduate Research Program (SURP) enables students to conduct extended, focused research in close cooperation with a Pomona faculty member.
 Research projects, which receive funding from Pomona and from public and private foundations, take place both on campus and in the field.
 Although the natural sciences account for the largest number of projects, the humanities, social sciences and interdisciplinary disciplines are also well represented.